Best and worst train services: is your station Norfolk’s least reliable?

 Passengers at Thetford experience the most frustration.
 Data for the last six months from rail-performance tracking site On Time Trains, shows the station is in bottom 100 out of 2,621 stations across the UK with just 15% of services on time and a third were more than five minutes late or cancelled altogether.

+Greater Anglia trains between Norwich and Cambridge call at Thetford as well as East Midlands Trains services running between Norwich and Liverpool.

-At Wymondham and Attleborough, also on the Norwich to Cambridge line, a quarter of services were more than five minutes late or cancelled.
+At Wymondham and Attleborough, also on the Norwich to Cambridge and Norwich and Liverpool routes, a quarter of services were more than five minutes late or cancelled.

 Meanwhile on the Norwich to London mainline, just one in five trains were on time at Diss, with 25% delayed by more than five minutes or cancelled.
 And at King’s Lynn 63% of services were on time with 19% of services late by over five minutes.